 Students must make use of the instructor's website at http://micro.econproph.net.
 All materials that the student needs to read, view, or study are located at micro.econproph.net.
+Directions about what to read in the textbook and when is also listed at micro.econproph.net.
 Links to the website exist in MoodleRooms or students can go directly to the micro.econproph.net site.
 Going directly to the site might be advisable if you are using a mobile device such as an iPad or smart phone.